daisu-mi/pcap2csv/README.md

  `% p2c -r pcap.cap -x 7`  # observe L7 Payloads

 # binary2csv
-Binary2CSV is a BoF parser for any files (as well as txt)
+Binary2CSV is a Bug-of-Field parser for any files (as well as txt)

 ## Use cases
  1. Read from files
  `% b2c -r README.md`